The-Mad-Noodle/QMK-Mad-Noodle-KeyPads/README.md

 1. Vist [QMK's Github](https://github.com/qmk/qmk_firmware) and clone or download current release
 <sup>Optional (If your local QMK is not up to date with the current release)
 2. Place or clone the `qmk_firmware` folder into the directory you plan on working out of.
-3. Copy the entire `/QMK-Mad-Noodle-KeyPads/themadnoodle` folder to `qmk_firmware/keyboards` directory of the QMK firmware folder you just downloaded
+3. Copy the entire `/QMK-Mad-Noodle-KeyPads/themadnoodle` folder to `qmk_firmware/keyboards` directory of the QMK firmware you just downloaded

 Then you're good to go! <br>
 Modify your keymaps to your desired layout and follow the instructions on https://docs.qmk.fm/ to compile your new firmware.

-Compile example (after setting up your build environment):
+> After setting up your [Build Environment](https://docs.qmk.fm/#/getting_started_build_tools?id=set-up-your-environment)

+Compile example:

     qmk compile -kb themadnoodle/noodlepad/v2 -km default